presto-game-installer/presto/docs/game-md-structure.md

     "platform": {
-        "downloadFile": "a link to the game's download file for the platform", (String) "gameExecutable": "the name of the game's executable file" (String) "usesDMG": "true/false if the game's download file is a DMG file" (Boolean) "dataInstallToGameDir": "true/false if the game's data files should be installed to the game's directory" (Boolean) "dataInstallToHomeDir": "true/false if the game's data files should be installed to the user's home directory; NOTE that the dataInstallPath is appended to the home directory, if this is true" (Boolean)
+        "downloadFile": "a link to the game's download file for the platform", (String) "gameExecutable": "the name of the game's executable file" (String) "gameWorkingDirAppend": "a path to be appended to the game's path before the executable" (String) "usesDMG": "true/false if the game's download file is a DMG file" (Boolean) "dataInstallToGameDir": "true/false if the game's data files should be installed to the game's directory" (Boolean) "dataInstallToHomeDir": "true/false if the game's data files should be installed to the user's home directory; NOTE that the dataInstallPath is appended to the home directory, if this is true" (Boolean)